nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* UHC staff who has a need to manage a significant number of appointments and student records.
+* UHC staff who has a need to manage a significant number of appointments and student records
 * UHC staff who has to keep track of NUS (National University of Singapore) students' COVID-19 vaccinations regarding:
   * Who has been vaccinated
   * Who has not been vaccinated